naveena1111/stategicDlab-client/client/README.md

 You will also see any lint errors in the console.

+# server connection  for client

-# server local connection base url is helpers api.js file
+server baseurl path is in -> helpers  -> api.js file

+## description

+when you perform search action in map.the marker will get placed and save in data base & retrives the all marker that is placed in database.

 ### `npm test`